cyesha/Plotly-Exercises/README.md

 # Plotly-Exercises
-Sample visualizations using Plotly from LinkedIn E-Learning More to follow.
+Sample visualizations using Plotly from LinkedIn E-Learning.

+More to follow.